lgvr123/musescore-textsearch/README.md

 **SUPPORTED**
 The *Text Search* plugin works without known issues in MU3.6-3.7, and MU4.4+

+## Know limitations
+- Searching in lines' texts is possible but slow.
+This search is deactivated by default, and is activable by a specific option.<br/>
+Searching in a big score can take up to 15".
+So be patient if you activate that option.

+- Searching in text frames is **not possible** (limitation of the Musescore plugin API)

 ## Sponsorship ##
 If you appreciate my plugins, you can support and sponsor their development on the following platforms: